-Create a function in Azure that is triggered by a timer
+Create a function in the Azure portal that runs on a schedule

-Learn how to use Azure Functions to create a serverless function that runs based on a schedule that you define.
+Learn how to use the Azure portal to create a function that runs serverless on Azure based on a schedule that you define.

 To complete this tutorial:

 Ensure that you have an Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.

 From the Azure portal menu or the Home page, select Create a resource.

 In the New page, select Compute > Function App.

 On the Basics page, use the function app settings as specified in the following table:

 Setting Suggested value Description Subscription Your subscription The subscription under which you'll create your new function app.
 Resource Group myResourceGroup Name for the new resource group in which you'll create your function app.
 Function App name Globally unique name Name that identifies your new function app.
 Valid characters are

 Select Next : Hosting.
 On the Hosting page, enter the following settings: